 Monitor My Maple is our flagship citizen science project.

-We engage North Country residents in observing and recording seasonal changes (also called phenological changes) in local maple trees.
+Residents volunteer to observe and record seasonal changes (also called phenological changes) in local maple trees.

 Why Monitor Maples?